barrasso/perps-flash-loan-util/README.md

-# PerpsV3FlashLoanUtil
+# Perps Flash Loan Util

-PerpsV3FlashLoanUtil provides users with the ability to flash loan and close out a Synthetix V3 perpetual position.
+This tool provides users with the ability to request a flash loan to unwind a Synthetix V3 Perps multi-collateral position in a single transaction.

+What this contract does:

+- Flash loans USDC
+- Wraps to snxUSD
+- Repays debt by burning snxUSD
+- Withdraws margin (e.g. snxETH)
+- Unwraps to WETH
+- Swaps to USDC
+- Repays Flash loan + fee
+- Sends user remaining margin

 ## Prerequisites